CraftomeCJ/learningJournal/May2022/learningJournal20220519.md

 // if I don't know will i use the particular estate anot, I can declare it as optional, by adding a question mark (?) to their name loh, but not omitting it hor so TS worms can won't open and boss TS won't complain lah type Patient = {
-  name?: string;
+  name: string;
-  height?: Centimeter;
+  height: Centimeter;
-  weight?: Kilogram;    //weight property is optional }
+  weight?: Kilogram;    //weight property is now optional }

 let Patient: Patient = {  //now var Patient is initialized without the weight property